mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 "Why?" thi asked, and surprised her.

-"Why?
-Because you're... alone.
-And I have no clue where your parents are...
-And you can't call for help."
+"Because you're... alone.
+And I have no clue where your parents are and you can't call for help."

 "Am.
 Fine," thi said with conviction.
 Melna's preplexion was renewed.
 Such an independent child could surely not have come from Heiko. _But then how did thi get here?_, she thought.

 "Well, anyway, I need to take Laen on a big trip to Shaki today."

-"Shaki?"
+"Sha.
+Ki?"

 "Yes.
 It's quite far and there are a few things I must attend to there, so I might not be back for a while.
 I know someone in the city who can look after you while I'm gone."